Al-Sayyid Bedouin Sign Language

-Al-Sayyid Bedouin Sign Language (ABSL) (Arabic: لغة الإشارة لعشيرة السيد) is a village sign language used by about 150 deaf and many hearing members of the al-Sayyid Bedouin tribe in the Naqab desert in southern Israel.
+Al-Sayyid Bedouin Sign Language (ABSL) (لغة الإشارة لعشيرة السيد) is a village sign language used by about 150 deaf and many hearing members of the al-Sayyid Bedouin tribe in the Negev desert in southern Israel.

 As deafness is so frequent (4% of the village's population is deaf, compared to 0.1% in the United States) and deaf and hearing people share a language, deaf people are not stigmatised in this community and marriage between deaf and hearing people is common.

 ABSL grammar developed quickly, with the signing of each generation becoming more complex than the last.
 Even though no evidence of phonological structure was found throughout the community, it seems to be emerging within individual families.

 History

 In 2004, the Al-Sayyid community numbered around 3,000, most of whom trace their ancestry to the time the village was founded, in the mid-19th century, by a local woman and an Egyptian man.
 Two of this founding couple's five sons carried a gene for nonsyndromic, genetically recessive, profound pre-lingual neurosensory deafness.
 The descendants of the founding couple often married their cousins owing to the tribe's rejection by its neighbours for being "foreign fellahin".
 The gene became homozygous in several members of the family.

 Four deaf siblings were born into the community approximately 75 years after its founding.
-Deafness spread to other families in the following two generations; in 2011 there were about 120-150 deaf individuals in the community.
+Deafness spread to other families in the following two generations; in 2011 there were about 120–150 deaf individuals in the community.
 This unique set of circumstances led to a sociolinguistic environment not often found elsewhere.
 The deaf individuals were not only accepted into the greater community, but the resulting sign language was being used by a significant proportion of hearing people in the community as well.
 Additionally, Al-Sayyid Bedouin Sign Language is being passed down from generation to generation in a natural social setting.
 There is no separate deaf culture or politics.

 ABSL was first studied in the late 1990s by anthropologist Shifra Kisch and came to worldwide attention in February 2005 when an international group of researchers published a study of the language in the Proceedings of the National Academy of Sciences.
 The spontaneous emergence of the language in the last 70 years and the development of a complex grammar in near-isolation are of particular interest to linguists for the insights it provides into the birth of human language.

 The community was isolated from the outside not by geography, but by social stigma.
 Contact with the outside world is growing as pupils are exposed to Israeli Sign Language and Jordanian Sign Language in schools and community members are marrying outside the community.